Slow Cooker Veggie Coconut Curry

 Thai curry is one of our favorite takeout meals.
 I mean, between the creamy coconut sauce and the salty-sweet-spicy combo, what’s not to love?

-If you’ve never make Thai coconut curry at home now is the time!
-It really couldn’t be simpler.
+If you’ve never make a Thai-inspired coconut curry at home now is the time!

 If you do, be sure to share it on Instagram and tag me at @realfoodwholelife so I can see!

 PS – If you love this easy crockpot soup, I think you’ll really like this collection of vegetarian slow cooker recipes too!

 1 | If you have them, fresh peas can be used in place of frozen.

 2 | Feed someone particularly sensitive to spice?
 Serve the curry after stirring in the asparagus and peas but prior to adding the remaining curry sauce.

 3 | Be sure to use vegan fish sauce and maple syrup in place of honey to keep this recipe vegan.